 |Skin and subcutaneous tissue disorders|

 Nausea was the most common adverse reaction and its frequency was dose-related (Table 2).
-It was usually considered mild or moderate in intensity and the median duration was 2 weeks.
+It was usually considered mild or moderate in intensity and the median duration was two weeks.
 Nausea was more common in females than males.
-Nausea most commonly occurred in the first week of Trintellix treatment with 15 to 20% of patients experiencing nausea after 1 to 2 days of treatment.
+Nausea most commonly occurred in the first week of Trintellix treatment with 15 to 20% of patients experiencing nausea after one to two days of treatment.
 Approximately 10% of patients taking Trintellix 10 mg/day to 20 mg/day had nausea at the end of the 6 to 8 week placebo-controlled studies.

 Difficulties in sexual desire, sexual performance and sexual satisfaction often occur as manifestations of psychiatric disorders, but they may also be consequences of pharmacologic treatment.